Buying a Holiday Home and Property in Thailand

 Ask for a Succession Clause

-For those who are planning to leave your property in Thailand to your children as part of their inheritance, it is wise to add a succession clause to the contact.
+For those who are planning to leave your property in Thailand to your children as part of their inheritance, it is wise to add a succession clause to the contract.
 Although it is not a pleasant thought to think of your passing, this will prevent your children or heirs from the additional stress of dealing with unwanted complications during this sad and painful time.

 The Good News - No Annual Property Taxes